wp-plugins/hero-themes-gallery-manager/readme.txt

 == Description ==

 The **Ultimate** gallery manager that combines the best features of the WordPress media manager with a simplified and flexible gallery management tool.

-Create and manage your galleries with Heroic Gallery Manager.
+Create and manage your galleries with Hero Themes Gallery Manager.
 Drag and drop re-ordering, uploads, editing and simple, powerful gallery views.
+This gallery manager has been designed specifically for the requirements of photography professionals and creatives.
+From one screen you can upload all your images, sort and rename images, adding captions and gallery description.
+This makes the process of getting your images online faster and simpler, with more control and flexibility than other gallery solutions.

+All of these features, combined with the simplicity of use, makes Hero Gallery Manager one of the best gallery creation and management tools.
+Better still you are in complete control as it can use it right from your existing WordPress powered site without the expense of 3rd party offerings.

+For more themes, plugins and news visit us at [HeroThemes.com](http://www.herothemes.com/?ref=ht_gallery "Hero Themes")

 **Video Demonstration**